syncfusion-content/javascript-docs/js/OlapGuage/Getting-Started.md

 Now, WebAPI controller is added into your application successfully that contains the following file.
 The utilization of this file is explained in the immediate sections.
 * OlapGaugeController.cs

->**NOTE: While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
+N> While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
 For example, in demo the controller is named as “OlapGaugeController”.**

 Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `**OlapGaugeController.cs**` file.